 Step 9.
 The final answer is disseminated to all those who participated in the research while complying with the confidentiality of the correspondents (only their initials are written down in the file to be sent to them).

 Step 10.
 Professional development objectives are defined for the following year (the evaluation for 2018 is performed in 2019, while the objectives are set for 2019)

-- The analysis is performed in the first person by the subject of the evaluation and the one who is recording the answers (feedbacks).
+- The analysis is performed in the first person by the subject of the evaluation and the one recording the answers (feedback).